I’ll be in your camp: will you be in mine?

 Naomi Sex with transition years in ‘The Brunner’ Karl Burke working with ‘The Brunner’

-I’ll be in your camp: will you be in mine? is a platform for a unique conversation between the transition year students at ‘The Brunner’ (St. Paul’s CBS, Dublin 7), and two artists who lecture in DIT, Karl Burke and Naomi Sex.
+I’ll be in your camp: will you be in mine? is a platform for a unique conversation between the transition year students at ‘The Brunner’ (St. Paul’s CBS, Dublin 7), and two artists who lecture in TU Dublin (DIT at the time), Karl Burke and Naomi Sex.
 The project is curated by Jennie Guy within her independent curatorial framework Art School.

 I’ll be in your camp: will you be in mine? forms the second phase of The Masterplan, a larger project which Jennie Guy initiated earlier in 2016, also under Pathway 2 of ‘…the lives we live’1.
 The Masterplan explored the latent potential for re-interpreting moments of rapid urban re-development through contemporary artistic processes.